Future-House/edison-client-docs/docs/phoenix_guidelines.md

 | Can you help me make aspirin? | I need a synthesis route, ADMET property predictions, and a safety assessment for the target molecule with SMILES `CC(=O)OC1=CC=CC=C1C(=O)O`. |

 ## 3. Use proper chemical terminology and notation.
 Employ standard chemical nomenclature and notation.
 For example, use SMILES representation for reactions: `reactants>reagents>products`.
 Use standard property names (e.g., ADMET properties) when requesting specific molecular properties.
-This helps Phoenix understand your intent and select the most appropriate computational tools.
+This helps Edison Molecules understand your intent and select the most appropriate computational tools.

 | Insufficient queries | More detailed queries |
 |---------------------|----------------------|